 Device Name

-Enter the name of the device.
+Enter a name for the device.

 Device Brand